What is Old Maid?

 - If you’ve seen another player pair up two Queens, that means the unpaired Queen is now a lose condition.

-- Try to observe player’s drawing habits.
-If you can force the next player to take the Old Maid Queen, you’ll be safe for turns to come.
+- Try to observe the player’s drawing habits.
+If you can force the next player to take the Queen, you’ll be safe for turns to come.

 - Count cards.
 If you’ve seen a pair made with a certain card rank, that means it will be harder to make the remaining pair.

 - Keep calm while playing.
-Old maid is ultimately a game of luck, so have fun.
+This is ultimately a game of luck, so have fun.

 Frequently Asked Questions